-A 10 gallon tank filter is specially built in a way that they can provide optimal help for the aquarium’s nitrogen cycle.
-Because of its size, a 10 gallon tank usually cannot sustain a great environment for most fishes.
+A 10 gallon tank filter is specially built in a way that can provide optimal help for the aquarium’s nitrogen cycle.
+Because of its size, a 10 gallon tank usually cannot sustain a great environment for most fish.
 The change in the temperature and the water’s quality is quite rapid, and it is where a great aquarium filter comes into play.

 How does it work?

-Easily said, a 10 gallon tank filter helps aquarium owners clean the inside of their tanks.
+Easily said a 10 gallon tank filter helps aquarium owners clean the inside of their tanks.
 However, tank filters work differently depending on their type.
 There are three types of filtration that occurs inside your tank are as follows:

 There are different kinds of media parts available depending on usage.
-These filters can be made filter floss, specialized filter pads, sponges, and even aquarium gravel.
+These filters can be made with filter floss, specialized filter pads, sponges, and even aquarium gravel.
 Some saltwater tanks even use dense masses of air bubbles.
-The general rules is that the finer the media, the more particles it will catch and the more it can help in the cleaning.
+The general rule is that the finer the media, the more particles it will catch and the more it can help in the cleaning.
 However, filters with finer media also tend to be clogged up faster and more frequently in contrast to others.
 Filters with coarser media take longer to get clogged up, but they also allow more particles through.
 They do not take as much time and energy with the filter cleaning, but they also allow the smaller particles to pile up.

 Because the 10 gallon tank is considered small, the filter is able to clean it faster and easier.
 The only difference lies in the filter.

 When there are wastes floating around the tank, the ammonia build-up is something to watch out for.
 In order to reverse this, you would need to support the growth and cultivation of the beneficial bacteria and its colony.
 Including other microorganisms, this is the owner’s line of defense.
 When they present themselves, they convert the toxic ammonia gathered from the leftover food, excrement, and other decaying matter into the toxic known as Nitrite.
-This Nitrite is then converted in to Nitrate, which is a relatively harmless substance to have in the aquarium.
-However, everything in excess is harmful, and the Nitrate build-up in the water can lead to different bodily problems for the fish especially in the kidney, liver, and optic areas.
+This Nitrite is then converted into Nitrate, which is a relatively harmless substance to have in the aquarium.
+However, everything in excess is harmful, and the Nitrate build-up in the water can lead to different bodily problems for the fish, especially in the kidney, liver, and optic areas.
 The simple solution to this is to change the tank water regularly.

 What are the different types of 10 gallon aquarium filters?